Responsible AI Pattern Catalogue: A Collection of Best Practices for AI Governance and Engineering: Methodology

 \subsection{Search strategy}

 The study has been carried out separately for academic literature and grey literature.
 We adopted Kitchenham's Systematic Literature Review (SLR) guideline~\cite{kitchenham2007guidelines} to review the academic literature and used Garousi et al's guideline~\cite{GAROUSI2019101} to perform the grey literature review.
 The complete MLR protocol is available as online material \footnote{ \url{https://drive.google.com/file/d/18Jiap714N1uprFVYU0jGmKSxKa-y2awJ/view?usp=sharing}}.
+Overall, we first tested different search strings in the five well-known search engines and evaluated the total number of studies retrieved, as well as their relevance.
+The evaluation involved cross-checking the inclusion of known relevant literature.
+Once we determined the most effective search string, we proceeded to perform searches on Google Scholar.
+From the results, we randomly selected 20 papers and extracted the relevant answers for each of the research questions.